Y0Coss/docs-fork/pages/web_cloud/web_hosting/faq-web_hosting/guide.en-gb.md

 2. Click on the `Domain names`{.action} menu, then choose the domain name concerned.
 3. On the page that appears, click on the `DNS servers`{.action} tab.
 4. Then note down the names of the DNS servers listed, and go to the `DNS Zone`{.action} tab (to the right of the `DNS Servers`{.action} tab).
 5. In the table (representing the DNS zone of the domain name) that appears, compare the `Targets` of the `NS` type entries present in the DNS zone with the names of the DNS servers retrieved earlier.
 There are three possible scenarios.
-Click on the tabs below to view each **3** case in turn.
+Click on the tabs below to view the solution to each case.

 > [!tabs]
 > **Case 1**
 >>
 >> The `Targets` (DNS servers) of the entries of type `NS` declared in the DNS zone of the domain name **are identical** to those retrieved in the `DNS servers`{.action} tab.
 >>
->> In this case, this means that your domain name (or its sub-domain in *www*) points to the IP address of our redirection server (213.186.33.5).
+>> In this case, this means that your domain name (or its *www* sub-domain) points to the IP address of our redirection server (213.186.33.5).
 >>
 >> 1. Log in to the [OVHcloud Control Panel](/links/manager), then go to the `Web Cloud`{.action} section.
 >> 2. Click on the `Domain names`{.action} menu (or on the `DNS zones`{.action} menu if you are using the beta version of the OVHcloud Control Panel), then select the domain name concerned.